aliceridgway/FancyReactGallery/README.md

 ## Results

+Performance was audited at https://alicecampkin.github.io/FancyReactGallery/ in a Chrome incognito window.

-A Google Lighthouse audit gave a performance score of 92 (up from 76).
+A Google Lighthouse audit gave a performance score of 94 (up from 76).

-Time to Interactive decreased from 6.3s to 2.8s (56% reduction)
+Time to Interactive decreased from 6.3s to 2.8s (56% improvement)

-Transfer size decreased from 4.4MB to 272kB (94% reduction).
+Transfer size decreased from 4.4MB to 405kB (91% improvement).